moderntribe/moose/wp-content/themes/core/blocks/tribe/rating-stars/README.md

 # Rating Stars Block

 This custom block renders a visual rating using stars, supporting values from 0 to 5 (including half stars like 3.5).
+It's fully accessible and uses CSS background images for star display.

 ## Features

-- Accepts a numeric rating (0–5) with half-star support
+- Accepts numeric ratings from 0 to 5, including half-star values (e.g. 3.5)
-- Adjustable width via a range control (`min: 100`, `max: 840`)
+- Adjustable width via a range control (`min: 100px`, `max: 840px`)
   - Developers can modify these limits in `edit.js`
-- Uses `render.php` for frontend output to prevent blocks from breaking if an icon is swapped or updated
+- Server-side rendering via `render.php` to prevent blocks from breaking if an icon is swapped or updated
 - Icons are fully customizable
-- Accessible markup using `aria-label` and `aria-hidden`
+- Accessible markup using `role="img"`, `aria-label` and `aria-hidden`

 ## Customizing Icons

-The block uses two sets of icons:

-- **SVGs for frontend rendering**: stored in `/icons/svg`
-- **React components for the editor**: stored in `/icons/components`

-To customize:

-1. Replace the relevant SVGs in `/icons/svg`:
-   - `icon-star-full.svg`
-   - `icon-star-half.svg`
-   - `icon-star-empty.svg`
+Star icons are stored as static SVGs in:
+`/icons/icon-star-full.svg`
+`/icons/icon-star-half.svg`
+`/icons/icon-star-empty.svg`

+To update the visual style:

-2. Replace or update the corresponding component files in `/icons/components`:
+1. Replace the SVG files directly.
-   - `FullStarIcon.js`
-   - `HalfStarIcon.js`
-   - `EmptyStarIcon.js`

-> ⚠️ Update SVG attributes in components to use JSX syntax
-> (e.g., `strokeWidth` instead of `stroke-width`)

-> ⚠️ Add `aria-hidden="true"` to all inline SVGs to improve accessibility

-> ⚠️ Use `currentColor` for `fill` and/or `stroke` values so icons inherit theme color
+2. Ensure the new SVGs are colored as needed (no `currentColor` or dynamic fill).
+3. Keep the `viewBox` and dimensions consistent for best results.

+These SVGs are used as `background-image` values in CSS — no JS or JSX changes are required.

 ## Styling

-The icon color is controlled via CSS in `style.pcss`.
+Star layout and appearance are controlled in `style.pcss`.

-## Notes

-- To change default size or rating behavior, edit the range controls or attributes in `edit.js`.
+Key classes:
+- `rating-stars__container`: Holds the five stars
+- `rating-stars__star`: A single star element with a defined `aspect-ratio` so it scales proportionally within the `rating-stars__container`
+- `rating-stars__star--full`, `--half`, `--empty`: Determines star type